NERSC/buildtest-nersc/README.md

 Please submit all issues to https://github.com/buildtesters/buildtest-nersc/issues.
 When creating an issue, please see the [labels](https://github.com/buildtesters/buildtest-nersc/labels) and try to select one or more labels to categorize issue.
 Please use the following labels depending on the type of issue you are reporting

-- [Bug](https://github.com/buildtesters/buildtest-nersc/labels/bug): When creating an issue related to test bug
+- [Bug](https://github.com/buildtesters/buildtest-nersc/labels/bug): When creating an issue related to a test bug
-- [new-test](https://github.com/buildtesters/buildtest-nersc/labels/new-test): An issue for adding new test
+- [new-test](https://github.com/buildtesters/buildtest-nersc/labels/new-test): An issue for adding a new test
-- [E4S-Testsuite](https://github.com/buildtesters/buildtest-nersc/labels/E4S-Testsuite): Issue related to E4S-Testsuite repo - https://github.com/E4S-Project/testsuite
+- [E4S-Testsuite](https://github.com/buildtesters/buildtest-nersc/labels/E4S-Testsuite): Issues related to E4S-Testsuite repo - https://github.com/E4S-Project/testsuite
-- [spack](https://github.com/buildtesters/buildtest-nersc/labels/spack): Issue related to spack test
+- [spack](https://github.com/buildtesters/buildtest-nersc/labels/spack): Issues related to spack tests'
-- [documentation](https://github.com/buildtesters/buildtest-nersc/labels/documentation): Issue with documentation such as README.md, CONTRIBUTING.md
+- [documentation](https://github.com/buildtesters/buildtest-nersc/labels/documentation): Issues with documentation such as README.md, CONTRIBUTING.md
-- [gitlab-ci](https://github.com/buildtesters/buildtest-nersc/labels/gitlab-ci): Issue with Gitlab CI/CD
+- [gitlab-ci](https://github.com/buildtesters/buildtest-nersc/labels/gitlab-ci): Issues with Gitlab CI/CD